mthspm/SOA-Discord-Bot/README.md

 Once you have a copy of the source, you can embed it in your Python package, or install it into your site-packages easily

+    $ cd repository_path
     $ pip3 install -r requirements.txt

+NOTE: In order to run the music functions, you will also need to download ffmpeg and add the path of the 'bin' ffmpeg folder to the PATH on environment variable, you can see a more detailed explanation [here](https://www.editframe.com/guides/how-to-install-and-start-using-ffmpeg-in-under-10-minutes)

-Then just run the main.py or the .bat file on the app folder
+Then just run the main.py on the app folder

     $ python3 app/main.py

 ## Features